kasyangreen/crashmapping/README.md

 ### Expected Project Results

-This map can become an invaluable resource for a multitude of organizations working across Massachusetts such as the Massachusetts Vision Zero Coalition.
+This map can become a resource for a multitude of organizations working across Massachusetts such as the Massachusetts Vision Zero Coalition.
 This organization currently hosts its own version of a fatalities map, however the organization is using a simple google map which is hosted on their website and restricted by the number of points that can be included.
 Our version will enable an unlimited number of points to be added, and add additional functionality to the map, such as being able to see results by a particular region of the state and zoom straight into this area.
 Furthermore, they will